AminsCode/Udacity_DeepReinforcementLearning/Project1_Navigation/README.md

 ### How to install the requirements

+You first need to configure a Python 3.6 / PyTorch 0.4.0 environment with the needed requirements as described in the[ Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)

+Of course you have to clone this project and have it accessible in your Python environment

-Download the environment from one of the links below.
+Then download the environment from one of the links below.
 You need only select the environment that matches your operating system:

 Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)